mattgordo/manual/README.md

 - More global, reusable styles.
 Some repetition was useed for the sake of time
 - Add more fonts to handle all scenarios
 - Configure the test imports properly
+- Unsure if the CORS issue could be solved but would be nice to avoid Next API